Mango-information-systems/mango-is-website/source/convert/index.md

    - type: h3
      value: Are your website conversions too low?<br>Optimizing the content of your site for conversions can fix this.
    - type: p
-     value: Sending the right message through your website will not only <strong>increase your conversions</strong>, but also improve your image and <strong>generate word-of-mouth referrals</strong>.
+     value: Sending the right message through your website will not only <strong>increase your conversion rate</strong>, but also improve your image and <strong>generate word-of-mouth referrals</strong>.
    - type: p
      value: Let us help you <strong>close significantly more deals</strong>.
  -